Anja Savcic

-Anja Savcic ([ˈânːja ˈsɔvtɪt]; born 27 November 1992) is a Bosnian-Canadian actress known for her roles in Loudermilk, Big Sky, Ricky Stanicky, and Nancy Drew.
+Anja Savcic ([ˈânːja ˈsɔvtɪt]; born 27 November 1992) is a Bosnian-born Canadian actress known for her roles in Loudermilk, Big Sky, Ricky Stanicky, and Nancy Drew.

 Early life

 Savcic was born in Sarajevo, Bosnia, moved to Canada as a child, and graduated from Simon Fraser University (SFU) in Vancouver.
+In an interview on the podcast Remembering Yugoslavia, Savčić stated that she is three-quarters Serbian and one-quarter Croatian.

 Career

 Savcic started her career in 2007 and has acted in 38 film and television projects.
 She is known for her lead role as Claire Wilkes on Peter Farrelly's comedy series, Loudermilk, a role which she was nominated for a Leo Award in the Best Performer of Host-Music, Comedy or Variety Series category and an ACTRA Award nomination for Best Lead Performance, Female.

 Savcic was a series regular in the ABC crime drama series Big Sky in the role of Scarlet Leyendecker, which earned her a 2021 Satellite Award nomination for Best Supporting Actress.

 She appeared in the 2024 comedy Ricky Stanicky.